bwalshe/branchless/README.md

-# Branch less Programming
+# Branchless Programming

-This project shows a simple use-case for branch less programming, implemented explicitly as assembly code, so that it is clear what is going on.
-Or at least, as clear as can be when dealing with assembly code.
+This project shows a simple use-case for branchless programming, scanning through a string to capitalise al the alphabetic characters.
+This shows the difference between a naive, unoptimised version, a branchless version which uses conditional move CPU instructions, and an SIMD version which uses vector instructions to process strings 16 characters at a time.